N-Wouda/Slides/slides/msc_thesis/msc_thesis.md

 ----

-# Research questions
+## Research questions

 - Where do we place electrolysers?
     - On land, or
     - Offshore, on artificial islands or re-used gas platforms?
-- What about robust solutions?
+- How do we obtain robust solutions?
-- What about parameter sensitivity?
+- Which parameters particularly influence production costs?

 Note: